-- An overall course grade of 70% or higher, while maintaining a cumulative GPA of 2.75 - A passing score on a majority of the exams and major assessments, on the first attempt.
+- An overall course grade of 70% or higher - A passing score on a majority of the exams and major assessments, on the first attempt.

 Failure to meet any of the above requirements will result in failure of the course, referral to the Student Progress Committee, and may result in placement on academic probation (see the section on Probation).
 If a student is already on academic probation, the course failure will meet the criteria for dismissal (see the section on Criteria for Dismissal).